-The Hen harrier (Circus cyaneus) is a medium sized ground nesting bird of prey which breeds between April and July in upland areas of Ireland, typically between 100m and 400m above sea level (Wilson et al., 2015).
+The Hen harrier (Circus cyaneus) is a medium-sized ground-nesting bird of prey that breeds between April and July in upland areas of Ireland, typically between 100m and 400m above sea level (Wilson et al., 2015).
 They spend winter at communal roost sites distributed throughout a broader range, including low-lying agricultural areas, blanket bog and coastal reedbeds.
-Hen harriers traditionally breed in open moorland, but will also use recently established, open canopy conifer plantations for hunting and nesting (Irwin et al., 2012).
+They traditionally breed in open moorland, but will also use recently established, open canopy conifer plantations for hunting and nesting (Irwin et al., 2012).

 Mature male and female hen harriers differ in both size and colour.
-Females are brown in colour with a white rump and white tail bars, and are much larger than the males, which are grey and white with black tipped wings.
-Juveniles of both sexes are similarly coloured to adult females until they begin to moult into their adult plumage at the end of their first year (Wilson et al., 2015).
+Females are brown with a white rump and white tail bars and are much larger than the males, grey and white with black-tipped wings.
+Juveniles of both sexes are similarly coloured to adult females until they moult into their adult plumage at the end of their first year (Wilson et al., 2015).

-Hen harriers are a protected raptor species which is listed on Annex I of the EU Birds Directive.
-Six Special Protection Areas, covering a total land area of 1,671km², have been designated for the conservation of the Hen Harrier in Ireland (Moran and Wilson-Parr, 2015).
-The most recent national survey estimated there were 108 – 157 breeding pairs during 2015, a decline of 8.7% from the 2010 survey.
-The main pressures and threats facing Hen harriers are forestry, predation, loss of habitat, non-intensive grazing, recreation and roads (Ruddock et al., 2016).
-Hen harriers are widely distributed within Ireland, however they are particularly concentrated in Cork, Kerry and Limerick (Irwin et al., 2011).
+Circus cyaneus (a scientific name for the species) are a protected raptor species listed in Annex I of the EU Birds Directive.
+Six Special Protection Areas, covering a total land area of 1,671km², have been designated for conserving the Hen Harrier in Ireland (Moran and Wilson-Parr, 2015).
+The most recent national survey estimated 108 – 157 breeding pairs during 2015, a decline of 8.7% from the 2010 survey.
+They face main pressures and threats: forestry, predation, loss of habitat, non-intensive grazing, recreation and roads (Ruddock et al., 2016).
+They are widely distributed within Ireland.
+However, they are particularly concentrated in Cork, Kerry and Limerick (Irwin et al., 2011).

 Irwin, S., Wilson, M. W., Kelly, T. C., O’Mahony, B., Oliver, G., Troake, P. and O’Halloran, J. (2011).
 The breeding biology of Hen Harriers Circus cyaneus in Ireland over a five year period.
 Irish Birds, 9(2), 165-172.